-RESULT WHAT THIS RESULT MEANS Monosomy 11 This means that there is a missing copy of chromosome 11.
-This finding is not associated with a clinically described genetic syndrome.
-If an embryo with monosomy 11 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Trisomy 12 This means that there is an extra copy of chromosome 12.
-This finding is not associated with a clinically described genetic syndrome.
-If an embryo with trisomy 12 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Monosomy 12 This means that there is a missing copy of chromosome 12.
-This finding is not associated with a clinically described genetic syndrome.
-If an embryo with monosomy 12 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Trisomy 13 This means that the embryo has an extra copy of chromosome 13.
+RESULT WHAT THIS RESULT MEANS Trisomy 13 This means that the embryo has an extra copy of chromosome 13.
 This finding can be compatible with life, and causes a genetic condition called Patau syndrome.
 Although this condition can be seen in live-born babies, approximately 95% of embryos with trisomy 13 unfortunately miscarry during the pregnancy.
 Monosomy 13 This means that there is a missing copy of chromosome 13.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 13 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 14 This means that there is an extra copy of chromosome 14.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 14 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 14 This means that there is a missing copy of chromosome 14.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 14 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Trisomy 15 This means that there is an extra copy of chromosome 15.
+This finding is not associated with a clinically described genetic syndrome.
+If an embryo with trisomy 15 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Monosomy 15 This means that there is a missing copy of chromosome 15.
+This finding is not associated with a clinically described genetic syndrome.
+If an embryo with monosomy 15 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Trisomy 16 This means that there is an extra copy of chromosome 16.
+While trisomy 16 is not associated with a clinically described genetic syndrome, it is commonly seen in first trimester pregnancy losses.
+If an embryo with trisomy 16 were to be transferred, it could implant, but would be expected to result in early miscarriage.

-^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk
+^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk.